Asher Holmes

 Asher Holmes (February 16, 1740 – June 20, 1808) was an American politician and veteran of the American Revolution.

 Early life and family

-He was born to Samuel and Hulda Holmes (nee.
+He was born to Samuel and Hulda Holmes (née.
 Mott).
 His birthplace was a plantation called the Scotchester in Pleasant Valley, Marlboro Township, Monmouth County, New Jersey.
-He was married to Sarah (nee.
-Watson) on February 21, 1771 and had four children.
+He was married to Sarah (née.
+Watson) on February 21, 1771, and had four children.
 They lived in the Pleasant Valley section of Marlboro Township in a house he called "Old Kentuck".
 He was a land surveyor by trade.

 Holmes is buried at the Holmdel Baptist Church cemetery.

 Military service

 Overview

 He served primarily in the 1st Regiment, Monmouth County Militia during the American Revolutionary War.
 General Lafayette, in a letter to General Washington described the militia commanded by Asher Holmes:

 In April 1782, Holmes was one of 14 Monmouth County patriots who signed a 5-page petition to General Washington demanding revenge for the killing of Captain Joshua Huddy by loyalists.
 Washington ordered that a British POW equal in rank to Huddy be hanged in retaliation.
 This precipitated what became known as the Asgill Affair.